zcq100/tracker-add/README.md

 # Get more trackers
-See no peers for some torrent(s)?
-Add more tracker(s) from Transmission
+See no peers,seeds for some torrent(s)?
+Add more tracker(s) for Transmission

 This script automatically checks new torrents and adds trackers